kenny-gregory/seraphic/README.md

 <br/><br/><br/><img src="http://www.legitcode.com/title.png"><br/><br/><br/>
 <h3>News:</h3>
 <p>
-<b>-</b> 3/2/13 - Redesigned a new and improved Dialog (conversation) class.
-This one is more addon friendly and documented.
-The GUI is also improved.
+<b>-</b> 3/2/13 - Redesigned 'Dialog.as' (conversation) class.
+Improved GUI, more addon friendly and better documented.
 <br/><b>-</b> 3/1/13 - Updated the project in the past couple days with lots of new content check it out!
 View the commits for details.
 <br/><b>-</b> 2/28/13 - This is a very new repository.
 So what you see is a early stage of development on this project.
 </p><br/>